tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

-The above diagram is included here not only to display the recursive nature of the IP Proof, but it will come handy and pivotal to understanding amortization strategies that will be applied to the range proofs.
+The above diagram is included here not only to display the recursive nature of the IP Proof, but it will come handy and pivotal to understanding amortization strategies that will be applied to the inner-product proof.